Ki Design Decisions

 the basic implicit/explicit debate: convenience vs. clarity.

-There are three main places where self
+There are three main places where self is used: in method definitions, when

 calling instance methods from other instance methods, and using instance